FPGAsm/FPGAsm.github.io/_posts/2021-07-28-Insanity-deleted-var-lib.markdown

 I've always used rsync for backups (which I haven't really done lately).
 It seems to be what Linux people do.
 So why the **** did it lock up on me while trying to copy the var/log directory from my laptop?
 Is it my transfer drive?
 No, it is always the same file - a 1.4kb text file I can open and look at with no issues, or copy by hand!

 Google this...
 Apparently it's a thing - rsync has been locking up like this for years!
 I see a message from 2018 where the guy can't believe they haven't fixed it yet.
 Is it because I am copying to a drive formatted for windows and the -a argument does not work?
 Many think so.
 But it does not work without the -a either.
 Many say that -v, the verbose command is the culprit.
 How the hell can you tell if it's working without it - I have a couple of gigabytes to copy.
-Why is `/var/log` more than 2GB on my humble notebook?
+Why is `/var/lib` more than 2GB on my humble notebook?
 That is completely crazy.

 Screw `rsync`.
 I copied the directory using my file manager, started as root.
 Let's see if it works...

-Maybe one of these days I can actually do some work.

-To be continued
+...
+OK, I am running with the grafted `/var/lib`.
+At least `apt` is not just crashing.  `sudo apt update` seems to be taking a really long time, getting hundres of megabytes of something.
+OK, it kind of works.  `apt upgrade` completed with a bunch of warnings, but maybe that's ok.

+Who knows what will fail now.
+I will have to reinstall really soon.